-The first owner of the house next door at 5607 Chevy Chase Parkway — the one missing its Victorian fireplace — was Roger C. and Etta M. Wells.
+The first owners of the house next door at 5607 Chevy Chase Parkway — the one missing its Victorian fireplace — were Roger C. and Etta M. Wells.
 He was a chief chemist for the U.S. Geological Survey research laboratory.
-After his death in 1944, and Etta’s in 1954, having lived in the house 35 years, it was passed down to sons Arthur B. Wells and Roger C. Wells.
-Etta’s grandson, Michael Wells, a statistician, who now lives in Silver Spring, said he often visited the house where his grandmother and uncle Roger lived, but he was only six years old and doesn’t have any memory of whether a Victorian fireplace existed or not in the living room.
+Etta stayed in the house after he died in 1944, and upon her death in 1954 it was passed down to sons Arthur B. Wells and Roger C. Wells.
+Etta’s grandson, Michael Wells, a statistician who now lives in Silver Spring, said he often visited the house where his grandmother and uncle Roger lived, but he was only six years old and doesn’t have any memory of whether a Victorian fireplace existed or not in the living room.

 5609 Chevy Chase Parkway: Gray Marble with Gold Flecks

 The house next door is 5609 Chevy Chase Parkway.
 The original Branson structure was torn down in 2009, but the fireplace was saved.
 In its early years, the house appears to have gone through several owners, changing hands every 10 years or so.
 Its 1924 owner listed it with urgency, asking only $15,250 (the original asking price was $16,500 but what the exact terms were are not public.).
-The home address made the newspapers for various events — a lawn party to benefit the Mount Vernon Chapter of the Children of the Revolution was held in 1953.
-And in 1950 a pair of “irreplaceable delicate Chinese lanterns” were stolen from the back yard Friday night.”
-The lanterns were recovered in a stolen beer truck that also contained 350 cases of beer — 50 cases short of its load, according to the Washington Post on Sept.
+The home address made the newspapers for various events: A lawn party to benefit the Mount Vernon Chapter of the Children of the Revolution was held in 1953; in 1950 a pair of “irreplaceable delicate Chinese lanterns” were stolen from the back yard Friday night.”
+The lanterns were recovered in a stolen beer truck that also contained 350 cases of beer, 50 cases short of its load, according to the Washington Post on Sept.
 10, 1950.

-When Mary Strauss and her husband Patrick bought the place in 2007, they decided to tear down the house and build a new one.
+When Mary Strauss and her husband Patrick bought the place in 2007, they decided to tear down the house and build new, doubling its size.
 They searched for architectural elements to preserve.
 “The house was rather mundane.
 There was nothing fancy in it except for the fireplace.
 It stood out,” Mary Strauss said.
 When asked about the provenance of the fireplace, she recalls hearing that it might have come from a hotel downtown, but she never got to the bottom of it.